3 (Free) Ways to Increase Your Candidate Apply Rates

 So, what should your job posting look like?
 Here’s our free advice.
 For starters, it should be on the shorter side.
 Job seekers have short attention spans, and Textio shares that job postings with 300-700 words perform best.
 Chances are your existing job postings are much longer than that, so what’s the best way to cut them down?

 That brings us to the other key to job postings – and something few organizations do now.
 Your job posting should focus on selling the candidate on why they should work for you.
 If your posting is just a long list of requirements and responsibilities, you’ll lose their interest quickly.
 Pick the top 3-4 requirements and use the rest of the posting to highlight your company and the role itself.

 Make the job posting about the candidate.
 What will they get out of the job?
 Mentioning benefits in job postings radically motivates candidates to apply.
-Case in point, Appcast found that job postings that list 4+ benefits significantly outperform job postings that don’t list any benefits (22.5% apply rate vs. 7.4%).
+Case in point, recent studies found job postings that list 4+ benefits significantly outperform job postings that don’t list any benefits (22.5% apply rate vs. 7.4%).
 If you’re struggling to determine what to include and not include in your posting, talk to your employees.
 Why did they choose to work for you and why do they stay?

 3. Adjust your application process.

 You’ve shortened your job title and you’ve optimized your job posting to focus on the benefits to job seekers.
 Your click rate on your posting is high, but your apply rate is still lagging.
 If this sounds familiar, it’s time to adjust your application process itself.